Six Nations of the Grand River: Education

 Prior to colonization, education in Haudenosaunee communities took place in "unstructured and non-coercive ways."
-This continues to this day alongside state education.
+This continues to this day alongside provincial education.

 Members of the Six Nations attended the Mohawk Institute, a residential school which was the subject of numerous abuse allegations.
 Upon closure of the institute in 1972, the residential school was replaced by the Woodland Cultural Centre.

 Day schools were also operated on the reserve under the Six Nations School Board (1878–1933), the first Indigenous school board in Ontario.
-While the official colonial curriculum was taught and many non-Indigenous teachers taught on the reserve, Indigenous influence on the board allowed for the hiring of many Six Nations teachers, many of them women as was and continues to be the case at the elementary level in Ontario.
+While the official colonial curriculum was taught and many non-Indigenous teachers taught on the reserve, Indigenous influence on the board allowed for the hiring of many Six Nations teachers, many of them women - as was and continues to be the case at the elementary level in Ontario.
 Teachers on the reserve also formed their own association for professional development, the Six Nations Teacher's Organization.